 The Chesapeake Bay Foundation opened its first office in Annapolis, Maryland's state capital, in 1967.
 From Annapolis, at our Philip Merrill Environmental Center—the World's First LEED Platinum Building—we advocate for strong legislation to protect water quality, educate thousands of students and teachers a year about Bay issues, restore oyster reefs and stream buffers, and lobby for resources to help farmers and communities limit polluted run-off and reach water quality standards.

 Facilities in Maryland

-CBF's Clagett Farm embraces farming methods that are truly sustainable both economically and environmentally.
-The farm raises crops and beef cattle and supports a Community Supported Agriculture...Read More
+CBF's Clagett Farm embraces regenerative farming methods that are truly sustainable both economically and environmentally.
+The farm raises crops, beef cattle, and sheep and supports a Community...Read More

 The Philip Merrill Environmental Center houses the Chesapeake Bay Foundation (CBF) headquarters, Maryland state office, and an education program.
 It is also a highly popular event venue.
 In design,...Read More